status-im/help.status.im/docs/en/status-wallet/import-an-account.md

   - navigation
 ---

-# Import your wallet funds into Status Wallet
+# Import an account into your Status Wallet

  :octicons-tools-24: In progress